 At times, you may find that ExpressVPN won’t connect to American Netflix.
-This is because the service rotates which servers work to unblock Netflix.
+This is because– as mentioned earlier– the service rotates their American Netflix servers every so often.
 This rotation is done to help ensure you will be able to continue to access Netflix and to help bypass the proxy ban Netflix has in place.

 If you connect to the ExpressVPN website, you will find a live chat button on the bottom right of the screen.
 Simply enter your question into it and you’ll be connected to a helpdesk representative in a few seconds.
 They’ll ask for the email address associated with your account, and then let you know which US-based server to use.

 How does Netflix manage to block VPN users?